 Coincidence, maybe, that Left a Legacy of Eternal Beauty

 Did you know that Angkor Wat Temple was purposefully built to face the West?
 Of course, you might have known the answer to that, but the real one-million-dollar question is why.
 Angkor Wat is one of the very few of thousands of Cambodia’s temples that is west-oriented.
-There have been many interpretations to the latter question, though two seem to stand out most rationally.
+There have been many interpretations of the latter question, though two seem to stand out most rationally.

 The first one is that because it is a dedication from King Suryavarman II to the Hindu God Vishnu ‘the Preserver’, which is why it faces the west.
-This knowledge is sometimes surprising to even Cambodian themselves to learn that they were formerly Hindus.
+This knowledge is sometimes surprising to even Cambodians themselves to learn that they were formerly Hindus.
 The story might be likely true because of the depiction of Hindu mythology all over the wall.

 The other story that adds up is that it is intentionally facing Siam country (known as Thailand nowadays) to remind Khmer citizen to never turn their backs to the enemy.
 Even though the two countries are friendly neighbors, but history has shown that it has never always been this way.